Precise large deviation estimates for branching process in random environment: Abstract

 \section{Abstract}

-We consider the branching process in random environment $\{Z_n\}_{n\geq 0}$, which is a~population growth process where individuals reproduce independently of each other with the reproduction law randomly picked at each generation.
+We consider a branching process in random environment $\{Z_n\}_{n\geq 0}$, which is a~population growth process where individuals reproduce independently of each other with the reproduction law randomly picked at each generation.
 We describe precise asymptotics of upper large deviations, i.e. $\P[Z_n > e^{\rho n}]$.
-Moreover in the subcritical case, under the Cram\'er condition on the mean of the reproduction law, we investigate large deviations-type estimates for the first passage time of the branching process in question and its total population size.
+Moreover in the subcritical case, under the Cram\'er condition on the mean of the reproduction law, we investigate large deviation estimates for the first passage times of the branching process in question and of its total population size.